 "use strict"directive switches the engine to the “modern” mode, changing the behavior of some built-in features.
-We’ll see the details as we study.
+We’ll see the details later in the tutorial.

 - We recommended always starting scripts with

 "use strict".
-All examples in this tutorial assume so, unless (very rarely) specified otherwise.
+All examples in this tutorial assume strict mode unless (very rarely) specified otherwise.